 You can then use this information to analyze where your business currently stands, what your strengths and weaknesses are, and what you need to improve as far as the client experience goes.

-How Do You Analyze the Customer Journey?
+How Do You Analyze the Journey of Your Customers?

 Let’s look at the steps you need to do to maximize the information you’ve gathered and analyze your client journey.